SalomatinSergey/PlaceFinder/README.md

 # PlaceFinder

-This is test app, for training UIkit, UImaps and more more...This is Github user search demo app which made by many variety of design patterns.
+This is test app, for training UIkit, UImaps and more more...

 ## Current schedule